piBoard/piBoard/README.md

 What is it ?
 ----
-piBoard is a plugable HTML-based dashboard for embedded boards.It provides a plugin architecture for creating plugins that will help with managing your embedded board. piBoard will give you the abillity to connect to all embedded boards (rasperry pi, beaglebone...etc) that are connected to your local network
+piBoard is a plugable HTML-based dashboard for embedded boards.It provides a plugin architecture for creating plugins that will help with managing your embedded board. piBoard will give you the abillity to connect to all embedded boards (Raspberry Pi, beaglebone...etc) that are connected to your local network

 ![image](http://208.67.180.98/piBoard/piboard-secure.png)
 How to Use
 ----
 Using piBoard is straight forward, piBoard have two parts:
-* Server: which will be installed on the device that you want to manage lets say (rasperry pi)
+* Server: which will be installed on the device that you want to manage lets say (Raspberry Pi)
 * Client: which will run on you computer to give you the ability to connect to the device and manage it

-you only need to install piBoard-server on your embedded board (ex: rasperry pi) then run the piBoard-client on your computer.
+you only need to install piBoard-server on your embedded board (ex: Raspberry Pi) then run the piBoard-client on your computer.
 Which will automatically search and list all running piBoard-server inside your local network.

 Version
 ----